Jan Howard: 1964–1972: Peak commercial success

-Howard also began touring and recording with Bill Anderson during this period.
-Both artists were not only on the same label but also were being booked by Hubert Long.
-On the road, the pair would sometimes sing together, often performing the song "I Know You're Married But I Love You Still".
-Anderson and Howard approached Owen Bradley with the proposal of recording duets.
-Bradley agreed and the pairing began with their first single in 1965.
-Their second single was 1967's "For Loving You".
-It became Howard's first and only single to reach the number one spot on the Billboard country chart.
+Jan was often paired on tours with fellow Decca artist and singer-songwriter, Bill Anderson.
+The pair garnered positive audience reception when singing duets on tour, which prompted them to approach Owen Bradley about recording together.
+Bradley agreed to a "trial single" in 1965 called "I Know You're Married (But I Love You Still)".
+It was followed by 1967's "For Loving You", which topped the US country chart and made the top ten on the Canadian country tracks chart.
 The duo's debut album of the same name reached number six on the country albums chart in 1968.
-Now a successful musical collaboration, Howard joined Anderson's roadshow and also became part of his syndicated television program.
-The show was mostly filmed in Windsor, Ontario, which meant Howard had to fly there every two weeks for tapings.
-Working with Anderson provided her with a steady source of income.
+Now a successful musical collaboration, Howard joined Anderson's roadshow and also became part of his syndicated television program called The Bill Anderson Show.
+Because it was mostly filmed in Windsor, Ontario, Jan traveled by commercial airlines to film tapings.
+Working with Anderson provided Jan with a steady source of income following her divorce from Harlan Howard in the late 1960s.

-In 1968, Howard's oldest son Jimmy was drafted into the army to fight in the Vietnam War.Vietnam Veterans Memorial Fund site Howard wrote to him frequently, including one letter that was put to music.
-Her second son (Carter Howard) and Anderson inspired Howard to record it.
-Upon showing the letter to Owen Bradley, he insisted that she record it.
-Decca entitled the letter "My Son" and it was released as a single in 1968, reaching number 15 on the Billboard country chart.
-Howard received over 5,000 letters from soldiers and their families following its release.
-"They said they felt like it was for them," Howard commented.
+In 1968, Jan had three more top 40 US country solo singles including the number 16 "Count Your Blessings, Woman" and the number 15 "My Son".
+The latter was inspired by a letter she wrote to her eldest son, Jimmy who was drafted into the army to fight in the Vietnam War.
+Despite Jan's reluctance, her middle son (Carter), Bill Anderson and Owen Bradley all encouraged her to record it.
+After the song became commercially-successful, Jan received over 5,000 letters from soldiers and their families.
+"They said they felt like it was for them," she commented.
 The song was later nominated for Best Female Country Vocal Performance at the Grammy Awards.
 Before the end of 1968, Jimmy Howard was killed in battle, aged 21.